wgu-opensource/osmt/CONTRIBUTING.md

 5. Use `git add insert-paths-of-changed-files-here` to add the file contents of the changed files to the "snapshot" git uses to manage the state of the project, also known as the index.
 6. Use `git commit` to commit the contents of the index.
 This should open an editor; please provide a useful commit message (see above for [more about commit messages](#commit-message-format))
 7. Push the changes to the remote repository using `git push HEAD:origin feature/your-feature-branch-name`.
 8. Submit a pull request to the upstream repository.
+GitHub will provide a button for this in the browser after you push.
 9. Provide a title for your pull request.
 It can be the same as the 1st line of your commit message.
 10. Provide a description for your pull request.
 It can be the same as the description in your commit message.
 11. It's OK if your pull request is not perfect (no pull request is), the reviewer will be able to help you fix any problems and improve it!